- The standard forecast error measurements are universally accepted, but they are not comparative.

 This reinforces the lack of testing that is so common in forecasting.
 Forecasting is not seen as being at one level at one point in time, only to be improved with the economical application of new methods, but rather a steady-state of error.

-When a forecast error is produced by a forecasting application, while it may provide multiple forecast error calculations (MAD, MAPE, MSE, etc..), it is invariably for a single forecast.
+When a forecasting application produces a forecast error, it may provide multiple forecast error calculations (MAD, MAPE, MSE, etc..).
+It is invariably for a single forecast.
 As we cover in the article Forecast Error Myth #1: One Can Rely on The Forecast Error Measurement in Forecasting Applications, the forecast error measurement functionality in nearly all forecasting applications is extremely limited.
 Forecasting applications are designed to produce a non-comparative forecast error at a product location combination.

 For All of the Myths, See the Following Table